thijsc/three-chat-servers/README.md

 # A tale of three chat rooms

-Example code to go with the talk of the same name and the [Ruby Magic](https://appsignal.com/ruby-magic) concurrency series of blog post.
+Example code to go with the talk of the same name and the [Ruby Magic](https://appsignal.com/ruby-magic) concurrency series of blog posts.

 ## Usage